a-rahimi/infixlang/README.md

 * Error reporting.
 There's some.

 * Conditional statements retrieve their condition, "then", and "else" clauses from the context.
 The `if` operator examines a variable named `cond`.
-If it's nonzero, then the statement evaluates and returns a variable named `then`.
+If it's nonzero, a variable named `then` is evaluated and return.
 If the condition is zero, a variable named `else` is evaluated and returned instead.
 If there is no `else` variable, `if` evaluates to 0.
 Here are some examples:

   This evaluates to 4:
   ```